Rep. Gary Condit

 Voting Record

 From May 1989 to Nov 2002, Condit missed 243 of 7,471 roll call votes, which is 3.3%.
-This is worse than the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
+This is on par with the median of 2.8% among the lifetime records of representatives serving in Nov 2002.
 The chart below reports missed votes over time.

 Primary Sources